• Art magazine

 Why is design important?

-The Scandinavian Case-Design Evolution in the Nordic countries
+The Scandinavian Case – Design Evolution in the Nordic Countries

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.

-Her work was inspired by concepts from constructivism , functionalism and in some cases surrealism.
+Her work was inspired by concepts from Constructivism , Functionalism, and in some cases, Surrealism.

-Whatever the artistic advantages of the Scandinavian Way of Design may be, the bottom line can no longer be denied that "Scandinavian design" has blossomed outside the Nordic countries into a commercially strong and valuable brand - similar to "Paris Fashion", "Made in Italy" or "Swiss Watches".
+Whatever the artistic merits of the Scandinavian Way of Design may be, the bottom line is that it can no longer be denied that outside the Nordic countries, "Scandinavian Design" has become a commercially strong and valuable brand – similar to "Paris Fashion", "Made in Italy" or "Swiss Watches".

-Photo by Devon Janse van Rensburg @Devano23, via Unsplash
+Photo by Devon Janse van Rensburg @devano23, via Unsplash

-What is typical for Scandinavian design?
+What is typical of Scandinavian design?

 Scandinavian design is characterized by a minimalist, clear approach

-the photo of Kara Eads @Karaeads, via Unsplash
+Photo by Kara Eads @karaeads, via Unsplash

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.

-Famous Scandinavian designer
+Famous Scandinavian designers

 Kaare Klint (Denmark, 1888–1954)